-1. An Airlock feeder is a precision piece of equipment operating with small internal clearances.
+- 1. An Airlock feeder is a precision piece of equipment operating with small internal clearances.
 Any distortion in the housing will cause the rotor to rub against the housing and thus cause premature failure of the Airlock.
-The Airlock should be bolted to a flat surface using a sponge rubber gasket between mating flanges.

-- 2. Before attaching the Airlock feeder to the system, check the interior to which the Airlock is to be bolted to for any foreign materials that might cause the Airlock to bind while in operation. - 3.
-MOST GEAR MOTORS [but not all] are shipped to Magnum Systems Co with a sufficient quantity of lubricant for operation.
-BEFORE OPERATION, the user is responsible for checking to see that the gear motor has oil to the proper level.
+The Airlock should be bolted to a flat surface to prevent any distortion of the housing. - 2.
+Before attaching the Airlock feeder to the system, check the feeder interior for any foreign materials that might cause the feeder to bind while in operation. - 3.
+MOST GEAR MOTORS (but not all) are shipped to Magnum Systems with a sufficient quantity of lubricant for operation.
+BEFORE

+OPERATION, the user is responsible for checking to see that the gear motor has oil to the proper level.
 Most gear motors are supplied with three pipe plugs at different levels.
-The top [breather] plug is where oil is put in the gear head with breather plug removed.
+The top (breather) plug is where oil is put in the gear head with breather plug removed.
 The center plug when removed is used to indicate when the proper amount of oil is in the gear head.
-When oil starts flowing out the center plug [with plug removed], sufficient oil is in the gear head and both the top [breather] plug and the center plug can be replaced.
-The purpose of the bottom [magnetic] plug is to be able to remove the oil from the gear head and of course should be in place except to drain oil out of the gear head.
+When oil starts flowing out the center plug (with plug removed) sufficient oil is in the gear head and both the top (breather) plug and the center plug can be replaced.
+The purpose of the bottom (magnetic) plug is to be able to remove the oil from the gear head and of course should be in place except to drain oil out of the gear head.
 The customer should check and make sure the breather plug is the highest of the three plugs and the magnetic plug lowest of the three plugs.
-NOTE: Please refer to the operation instructions supplied by the gear motor manufacturer enclosed with your Airlock Feeder or the lubrication instruction plate on the gear motor for more details. - 4.
-Before operating the Airlock, the motor should be bumped to determine the proper direction of rotation.
-When attaching the feeder to the system, take care that the direction of rotation is that which is required. - 5.
-If the Airlock is equipped with air purge hardware, be certain that compressed air is supplied and the solenoid is properly wired before operating the Airlock.
+NOTE: Please refer to the operation instructions supplied by the gear motor manufacturer enclosed with your Airlock Feeder or the lubrication instruction plate on the gear motor for more details.

+4. Before operating the Airlock, the motor should be "bumped" to determine the proper direction of rotation.
+When attaching the feeder to the system, take care that the direction of rotation is that which is required.